esa/xmm-sas-datalabs-case-study/scripts/ReadMeScripts.md

+Copyright (c) European Space Agency, 2025.

+<small><em>This file is subject to the terms and conditions defined in file 'LICENCE.txt', which is part of this source code package.
+No part of the package, including this file, may be copied, modified, propagated, or distributed except according to the terms contained in the file ‘LICENCE.txt’.</em></small>
+***

 # Scripts for Looped SAS Tasks

 This directory, named **"scripts"**, is a collection of Python scripts designed to simplify looped data extration using pySAS.
 The scripts can be customised by copying them to a personal directory.